Start9Labs/documentation/site/source/user-manual/alt-marketplaces.rst

 Alt Marketplaces
 ================

-It is critical to Start9's mission that Start9 does **not** be a central point of failure.
+It is critical to Start9's mission that Start9 is **not** a central point of failure.
 The Marketplace is a critical piece of infrastructure and therefore EmbassyOS supports accessing alternative marketplaces.

 .. caution:: Start9 is not responsible for issues encountered when downloading services from alternative marketplaces, and cannot provide support for services that are not from our official marketplace.
 Here be dragons!!